Oliver0804/arduino-cli-mcp/README.md

 ## Prerequisites

-- Arduino CLI installed and available in your PATH
+- Arduino CLI installed and available in PATH
-- Python 3.7+
+- Python 3.11+
-- Proper file permissions for the working directory
+- Working directory with appropriate file permissions

 ## Configuration

-The tool can be configured using JSON format as shown below:
+The tool can be configured using JSON format as follows:

 ```json
 "github.com/arduino-cli-mcp": {